Healthy Homes Assessment Kotemaori

 Fines for Failing to Comply

-Beginning on July 1st, 2021, if a new or renewed tenancy is signed on a Kotemaori rental property, all Healthy Homes compliance work need to be done by the end of 90 days.
+Since the 1st July of 2021, if a new or renewed contract is signed on a Kotemaori rental property, all Healthy Homes compliance work must be done within 90 days.

-Find the full information on the Residential Tenancies Act landlords responsibilities.
+See the full details for the Residential Tenancies Act landlords responsibilities.

 Healthy homes matter

-Get started now and contact us about receiving a Kotemaori Healthy Home assessment on your rental property now.
+Get started now and contact us about receiving a Kotemaori Healthy Home assessment on your rental property right now.

 healthy homes assessment compliance